What is Para equestrian?

-Para equestrian became a part of the Paralympic Games for the first time in 1996 in Atlanta, and is open to athletes with a physical or visual impairment.
+Para equestrian is open to athletes with a physical or visual impairment.
 Events are mixed and grouped according to Para athletes’ functional profiles, with riders competing in a range of sport classes known as grades.

+Para equestrian became a part of the Paralympic Games for the first time in the Atlanta 1996 Paralympic Games and has appeared at every Paralympic Games since.
 Para equestrian includes two disciplines – dressage and driving however, dressage is the only discipline that is included in the Paralympic Games.

-Riders are judged on their display of horsemanship skills and are permitted to use devices such as dressage crops, connecting rein bars, rubber bands and other aids.
+Riders may use devices called “Compensating Aids” such as two whips, connecting rein bars, stirrup bands and other aids.

 For more information on Para equestrian visit the International Equestrian Federation.